giihsiq/logicy_algoritm/README.md

-# visualg
+## VisualG
-My experience with Programation Logicy in VisualG.
+My first experience with programming logic using VisualG.